-Wilson was diagnosed with brain and lung cancer in early 1997.
-Despite his illness and chemotherapy treatments, Carl continued to perform after diagnosis.
-Carl played through the Beach Boys' entire summer tour which ended in the fall of 1997.
-Carl Wilson lost his battle with cancer on February 6, 1998, just two months after the death of his mother, Audree Wilson.
-He was survived by his brother Brian, wife Gina (daughter of Dean Martin), and two sons by his first marriage, Justyn and Jonah.
+Carl was diagnosed with brain and lung cancer in early 1997.
+Despite his illness and chemotherapy treatments, he continued to perform after diagnosis.
+Carl played through The Beach Boys' entire summer tour ending in the fall of 1997.
+Carl Wilson lost his battle with cancer on February 6, 1998, just two months after the death of his mother, Audree.
+He was survived by his brother Brian, wife Gina (daughter of Dean Martin) and two sons Justyn and Jonah from his first marriage to Annie Hinsche (sister of Dino, Desi & Billy member, Billy Hinsche, who was a mainstay of the Beach Boys' support band on tour).

 Carl Wilson (2) Jazz organist